-In this case, TDC tester Pawel Dwulit asked him if he might be able to build a robust but Tiny Whoop-style micro-quad, capable of delivering a bee’s-eye view in ultra high-definition.
+In this case, TDC tester Pawel Dwulit asked him if he might be able to build a robust but Tiny Whoop-style micro-quad, capable of delivering a bee’s eye view in ultra high-definition.

 Dwulit was curious because he had a client who wanted a shoot inside a greenhouse.
-The criteria was that the video be 4K, and needed to look as if it were from the perspective of an insect.
+The criteria was that the video will be 4K, and needed to look as if it were from the perspective of an insect.
 There were plenty of tiny quads on the market, but Dwulit couldn’t find something with the precise capabilities he was after.
 So he gave Scott a call.